HADCO LANDSCAPE LIGHTING TECHNIQUES

 And, because the cable for these systems does not need to be buried deep underground, the process doesn't entail a lot of tedious work.
 Junction boxes and other bulky hardware are not required.

-With the use of new, miniaturized lamp technology, low voltage fixtures are smaller than ever and easier to hide in the landscape.
+With the use of new, miniaturized lamp technology, low voltage fixtures are smaller than

 For projects requiring optimal performance, Philips Hadco's line voltage outdoor fixtures provide exceptional photometric quality and lamping flexibility.
 The line voltage system is designed to operate utilizing lamping options such as incandescent, Fluorescent or HID for covering a wide range of applications.
 Line voltage systems are ideal for large-scale landscape or commercial projects, with fixtures made of durable composite, or die-cast aluminum, brass or stainless steel, ideal for public settings.
 And with a variety of photometric choices, plus optional accessories such as concrete pour kits, lenses, louvers, barn doors, mounting stanchions, and more, Philips Hadco fixtures easily conform to the architect's vision.